kantonesisch1234/chinese-copybook-for-children/README.md

 # chinese-copybook-for-children
-A Python mini-program for creating a Chinese copybook in docx file for children.
+A Python mini-program for creating a Chinese copybook in docx and pdf files for children.
 The maximum allowed number of Chinese characters for one word is 10.

 Dependencies: packages `python-docx`, `google_trans_new`, `docx2pdf`.